30 Absolute Best Books To Read After A Breakup

 24. Mindset, By Carol S. Dweck

-A solid book to read after a breakup if you’re interested in human nature and what motivates us to reach out full potential — straight from the renowned psychologist who introduced the world to the “growth mindset.”
+A solid book to read after a breakup if you’re interested in human nature and what motivates us to reach our full potential.

-In her book, Carol shows how success in school, work, sports, arts, and virtually every area of human endeavor can be dramatically influenced by how we think about our talents and abilities.
+In it, Carol shows how success in school, work, sports, arts, and virtually every area of human endeavor can be dramatically influenced by how we think about our abilities.

-People with a fixed mindset — those who believe that abilities are fixed — are less likely to flourish than those with a growth mindset — those who believe that abilities can be developed.
+The argument made is simple yet powerful: people with a fixed mindset — those who believe that abilities are fixed — are less far likely to flourish than those who adopted a growth mindset — those who believe that abilities can be improved upon.

 Notable Quote: